evynprice/baristabot/README.md

 # Barista Bot
 Barista Bot is a simple yet effective, multi-purpose Discord bot written with [JDA](https://github.com/DV8FromTheWorld/JDA).
 It makes a perfect addition to your community, study group, or hangout server, and it adds a bit of fun and utility to any environment.

 All of the code is open-source under the MIT license and included right here on GitHub.
-Contributions are encouraged and anyone is welcome to self host their own versions of Barista Bot as long as proper credit is given as described by the [license](LICENSE)
+Contributions are encouraged and anyone is welcome to self host their own versions of Barista Bot as long as proper credit is given as described by the [license](LICENSE).

 ## Links
 Add me to your Discord server [here](https://discord.com)! (coming soon)